-Cradle cap (infant seborrheic dermatitis) is scaly patches on a baby’s scalp.
-While it isn’t serious, it can cause thick crusting and white or yellow scales.
+Cradle cap (infant seborrheic dermatitis) is scaly, flaky patches on a baby’s scalp and is a common skin issue.
+It is not dangerous but the buildup of yellow and white scales can leave a crust that might not look or feel nice.
 1 in 3 children will get some degree of flaking, redness, scaling, and irritation on their scalp and skin during their first year of life.
 Some babies can also have seborrheic dermatitis in the diaper area.
 It can also appear on the face (especially the eyebrows), neck, and trunk.

-Cradle cap usually clears up within the first year.
+By one year of age, cradle cap is usually gone.
 After much research, I have created a list of the best cradle cap shampoos to try this year.
 All of the products featured in this article are the best selling and most recommended cradle cap shampoos on the market, today.

 Mustela Foam Shampoo for Newborns